Inference in High-dimensional Linear Regression: Approximate orthogonalization

-If the columns in $X_{-\psi}$ are orthogonal to $x_\psi$ then a simple regression of $Y$ on $x_\psi$ estimates $\psi$ without bias.
-In fact only the columns corresponding to signal variables need be orthogonal to $x_\psi$, but we do not know which columns these may be.
+If the columns in $X_{-v}$ are orthogonal to $x_v$ then a simple regression of $Y$ on $x_v$ estimates $\beta_v$ without bias, this being the motivation for factorial experiments and more elaborate experimental designs.
+In fact only the columns corresponding to signal variables need be orthogonal to $x_v$, but it is not known which columns these may be.